dxlachlan/gilmanBlog/README.md

 ※After completing my Gilman Project and graduating from UNCC I intend to move back to Japan.
 After doing so I intend to upgrade this to a blog for future/potential English-speaking expats in Tokyo/Japan.

-## 🏆 – Trophy Jekyll Theme
-This site was built using Jekyll along with a modified version of the Trophy Jekyll theme.
-Trophy is a blog theme for Jekyll built using HTML, Sass, and JavaScript (no jQuery).
-External stylesheets and libraries included are Google Fonts, Font Awesome, Normalize.CSS, and WOW.js.

-## License
-Trophy is licensed under the MIT License.